zpneal/childfree/README.md

 <!-- badges: end -->

 ## Welcome
 Welcome to the `childfree` package\!
-The childfree package reads demographic data from a variety of public data sources, extracting and harmonizing variables useful for the study of childfree individuals.
+The childfree package accesses demographic data from a variety of public data sources, extracting and harmonizing variables useful for the study of childfree individuals.

 The `childfree` package can be cited as:

 **Neal, Z. P. and Neal, J. W. (2024). childfree: An R package to access and harmonize childfree demographic data. *GitHub*.**

 ## Installation
-The /release branch contains the current CRAN release of the incidentally package.
+The /release branch contains the current CRAN release of the childfree package.
 You can install it from [CRAN](https://CRAN.R-project.org) with:
 ``` r
 install.packages("childfree")
 ```